 CBS All Access is actually one of my favorite streaming services.
 In this CBS All Access review we will look at why it’s one of my favorites, what the service has to offer, any special features, and the overall benefit of CBS All Access.
 The reason I love CBS All Access is because it filters out a lot of the noise.
 I am one of those people that will troll Netflix for hours.
 I can find hundreds of things I wouldn’t mind watching, but having them all at my fingertips leads me to look to see if anything is better or if there is something I want to watch more.
-CBS All Access only offers TV shows, and they all air on or are owned by CBS.
+CBS All Access only offers TV shows, and only CBS-hosted/owned shows, at that.

 There is a nice mix of currently airing and what they call “classic” shows, which are just shows that aren’t really airing anymore.
 You also have access to a variety of specials and awards shows that have aired.
 Keep reading our CBS All Access review for the full details.

-CBS All Access Features
+What are the Main CBS All Access Features?

 CBS All Access has a lot to offer.
 Beyond the fewer ads and the option of removing ads altogether, CBS offers the option for live streaming over 8,500 individual episodes, and the ability to watch on multiple devices.
+Key features include:

 You won’t be tethered to any one specific device as you can access CBS All Access on your computer, phone/tablet, or devices like Roku, Chromecast, Apple TV, or Xbox.
 No matter how you choose to watch CBS All Access, the setup is pretty much the same.
 It’s easy to find the shows you’re looking for, and it’s easy to search for shows.